Military AI is Changing Defense Strategy

 During combat, soldiers will deploy, navigating vehicles through terrain and territories that are unchartered.
 There can be few roads and a lack of mobility modes.
 That is why research is underway for autonomous vehicles to add artificial intelligence, to help soldiers travel.

 Beyond the United States, several nations leverage AI for their armed forces’ military systems and weapons.
-These deploy in air, sea, land, and space.
-The current systems which incorporate AI require less involvement of humans and are more effective in combat.
+These deploy in the air, sea, land, and space.
+The current systems that incorporate AI require less involvement of humans and are more effective in combat.

 There is also less maintenance, which improves performance and increases the synergy of military systems.
 Autonomous weapons equipped with artificial intelligence can launch coordinated assaults.

 Combat conditions can be incredibly challenging.
-To improve target recognition precision, AI techniques can aid military defenses.
-Defensive forces can gain a thorough understanding of probably operating domains when AI helps them to analyze reports, documents, newsfeeds, and other details.
+AI techniques can aid military defenses by improving target recognition precision.
+Defensive forces can gain a thorough understanding of likely operating domains when AI helps them analyze reports, documents, newsfeeds, and other details.

 When a target recognition system leverages AI, the military can better pinpoint the location of a target.
 Driven by AI, target identification systems could, among other things: